Ravens rookie Lamar Jackson enters NFL with a lifelong will to play quarterback

 Asked whether there’s anything about him that might surprise his fans, Jackson pauses for a moment.

-“I really don’t know,” he concludes.
+“I really don’t know,” he concluded.
 “I’m a pretty boring person.”